 The Lutheran Teacher Education (LTE) Program coursework can be added to any level of teacher preparation.
 The required coursework to be certified by the Faculty to enter into the Educational Ministry of the Lutheran Church--Missouri Synod as a Commissioned Minister of the Gospel can be found on the following pages within each education major.
 Successful completion of the courses with a GPA of 2.75 in the LTE courses is required to be eligible to receive a Call to teach in the educational institutions of the Church.
-Students completing all the prescribed coursework will be identified as having completed a 21-credit hour Theology Minor on their transcripts.
+Students completing all the prescribed coursework will be identified as having completed an 18-credit hour Theology Minor on their transcripts.

-College of Education Early Childhood Education Program Requirements
+Early Childhood Education Program Requirements Bachelor of Science (128 hours)